The Financial Technology Law Review: Germany

-- Utility tokens are supposed to convey some functional utility to token holders other than or in addition to payment for goods or services, in the form of access to a product or service.
-These tokens come with particular rights, such as a right of access to a future service, a right to redeem the token for another token or service or voting rights which often are designed to shape the functionality of the product.
+- utility tokens are supposed to convey some functional utility to token holders other than or in addition to payment for goods or services, in the form of access to a product or service.
+These tokens come with particular rights, such as a right of access to a future service, a right to redeem the token for another token or service or voting rights which are often designed to shape the functionality of the product; and

-- Security tokens are comparable to traditional securities set out in Article 4(1)(44) MiFID II such as conventional debt or equity instruments.46
+- security tokens are comparable to traditional securities set out in Article 4(1)(44) MiFID II such as conventional debt or equity instruments.51

 This rough categorisation – which corresponds to the general approach pursued by BaFin – illustrates that tokens may differ significantly.
-Following the amendments to the KWG, as from 1 January 2020, tokens with exchange and payment functions and tokens used for investment, for example, security tokens and investment tokens, are likely to fall within the broad definition of cryptographic values and thus constitute financial instruments under KWG (aside from possible classification of such tokens as other types of financial instruments, which is to be assessed on a case-by-case basis).47
+Following the amendments to the KWG, as from 1 January 2020, tokens with exchange and payment functions and tokens used for investment – for example, security tokens and investment tokens – are likely to fall within the broad definition of cryptographic values and thus constitute financial instruments under KWG (aside from possible classification of such tokens as other types of financial instruments, which is to be assessed on a case-by-case basis).52

 Consequently, each ICO must be thoroughly analysed with respect to its regulatory and capital market requirements.
 BaFin determines the applicability of the relevant legislation including the KWG, the ZAG, the WpPG, the KAGB and the VermAnlG case by case, depending on the specific contractual arrangements.
 Where tokens resemble participation rights that might be classified as securities under the WpPG or capital investments under the VermAnlG, a prospectus for the marketing of the tokens may be required.
-One might question, however, whether a fully digitised token constitutes a security within the meaning of the WpPG, as under German securities law such a security requires a certificate.
-In light of this general concept, the first BaFin-approval of a prospectus for a public offer of fully digitalised blockchain-based tokens under the WpPG regime, in February 2019, was quite unexpected.
-Given the current legal framework for securities, it is not entirely clear yet whether this route involves various legal risks despite the approval by BaFin.
-It seems that clarity in this regard requires an amendment of the German securities laws explicitly permitting fully digitalised offerings of securities.
-The necessary changes of the relevant laws are already being discussed.
-The German federal government demonstrated its intention to support such changes when the German Federal Ministry of Finance and the German Federal Ministry of Justice and Consumer Protection published a joint paper concerning the future regulatory framework for blockchain-based securities and crypto-tokens, aimed to foster innovation and investor protection.48
+So far it could be questioned whether a fully digitalised token constitutes a security within the meaning of the WpPG, as under German securities law such a security requires a certificate.
+However, in February 2019, for the first time BaFin approved a prospectus for a public offer of fully digitalised blockchain-based tokens under the WpPG regime, which was quite unexpected.

 iii Money laundering rules

 Tokens and cryptocurrencies in general are perceived as highly susceptible to money laundering and terrorism financing.
-In this respect, a certain level of clarity with regard to the applicability of the AML regime has been provided by the law implementing the Fifth EU-AML Directive in Germany, in force since 1 January 2020.
+In this respect, a certain clarity with regard to the applicability of the AML regime has been provided by the law implementing the Fifth EU-AML Directive in Germany, in force since 1 January 2020.
 As already outlined above, the law introduced a broad definition of crypto values and classified them as financial instruments under the KWG.
-In principle, the scope of the definition generally includes tokens with exchange and payment functions (e.g., cryptocurrencies) and tokens used for investment (e.g., security tokens and investment tokens).51 This generally means that services concerning cryptocurrencies and tokens, for instance, buying and purchasing cryptocurrencies in the service provider's own name for the account of others, advising on the purchase or sale of cryptocurrencies or operation of a platform on which cryptocurrencies can be traded may fall under the scope of regulated services and require a KWG licence for, in particular, principal brokering business,52 investment brokerage,53 investment advice54 or operation of a multilateral trading platform.55 In addition, the management and safeguarding of crypto values or private cryptographic keys may require obtaining a KWG licence if other general statutory prerequisites under KWG (in essence, commercial character or a scale that requires a commercially organised business undertaking) are fulfilled.
-Services providers whose activities fall within the scope of the KWG-licence requirements are obliged entities within the meaning of the GwG and must, therefore, adhere to the duties set out therein.
-These include the obligation to conduct adequate customer due diligence, to implement adequate risk management systems aimed at preventing money laundering and terrorism financing and, as appropriate, notifying the Financial Intelligence Unit of any suspect transactions as well as fulfilling respective reporting obligations in relation transparency register.
-Nonetheless, even prior to the implementation of the Fifth EU-AML Directive into German law cryptocurrency and ICO service providers were often required to obtain a KWG licence and, as a result, comply with the German AML requirements.
-This was owing to the broad interpretation of the term 'financial instrument' within the meaning of the KWG according to BaFin's previous administrative practice.56
+In principle, the scope of the definition generally includes tokens with exchange and payment functions (e.g., cryptocurrencies) and tokens used for investment (e.g., security tokens and investment tokens).57 This generally means that services concerning cryptocurrencies and tokens – for instance, buying and purchasing cryptocurrencies in the service provider's own name for the account of others, advising on the purchase or sale of cryptocurrencies or operation of a platform on which cryptocurrencies can be traded – may fall under the scope of regulated services and require a KWG licence for, in particular, principal brokering business,58 investment brokerage,59 investment advice60 or operation of a multilateral trading platform.61 In addition, the management and safeguarding of crypto values or private cryptographic keys may require obtaining a KWG licence if other general statutory prerequisites under KWG (in essence, commercial character or a scale that requires a commercially organised business undertaking) are fulfilled.
+Services providers whose activities fall within the scope of the KWG licence requirements are obliged entities within the meaning of the GwG and must, therefore, adhere to the duties set out therein.
+These include the obligation to conduct adequate customer due diligence, to implement adequate risk management systems aimed at preventing money laundering and terrorism financing and, as appropriate, notifying the Financial Intelligence Unit of any suspect transactions as well as fulfilling respective reporting obligations in relation to the transparency register.
+Nonetheless, even prior to the implementation of the Fifth EU-AML Directive into German law, cryptocurrency and ICO service providers were often required to obtain a KWG licence and, as a result, comply with the German AML requirements.
+This was owing to the broad interpretation of the term 'financial instrument' within the meaning of the KWG according to BaFin's previous administrative practice.62

 Other new business models

-With respect to the use of algorithms by KWG-licensed institutions BaFin has recently confirmed its approach that it does not grant general a priori approvals for the use of algorithms in decision-making processes and that its administrative practice is technology-neutral.62 The legal reasoning behind this approach is generally twofold: the nature of the risk-oriented and ad hoc financial supervision on the one hand and the lack of a statutory basis for general a priori algorithms approvals on the other.63 As to the former, the supervisory requirements do not primarily concern the algorithm itself; instead, the focus of supervision is on the entire decision-making process in which the relevant algorithm is embedded – therefore compliance with general requirements on proper business organisation and risk management plays a key role.64 With respect to the lack of a statutory legal basis for algorithms approval two exceptions should be noted in which the regulation of the use of algorithms may be derived from the law itself (e.g., determination of capital and solvency requirements).
+With respect to the use of algorithms by KWG-licensed institutions, BaFin has recently confirmed its approach that it does not grant general a priori approvals for the use of algorithms in decision-making processes and that its administrative practice is technology-neutral.69 The legal reasoning behind this approach is generally twofold: the nature of the risk-oriented and ad hoc financial supervision on the one hand and the lack of a statutory basis for general a priori algorithms approvals on the other.70 As to the former, the supervisory requirements do not primarily concern the algorithm itself; instead, the focus of supervision is on the entire decision-making process in which the relevant algorithm is embedded; therefore, compliance with general requirements on proper business organisation and risk management plays a key role.71 With respect to the lack of a statutory legal basis for algorithms approval, two exceptions should be noted in which the regulation of the use of algorithms may be derived from the law itself (e.g., determination of capital and solvency requirements).
 However, even in such cases the supervisory authorities will not grant an a priori approval.
-Instead, they conduct a risk-oriented assessment of the relevant decision-making and other procedures taking into account the available data and its quality.65
+Instead, they conduct a risk-oriented assessment of the relevant decision-making and other procedures taking into account the available data and its quality.72

 The approach of technological neutrality applies generally also to the regulation of KWG licence requirements.
-In this respect, one might consider high-frequency trading (a special form of proprietary trading)66 as an exception.
-Per definition, high frequency trading includes the use of algorithms for the sale and purchase of financial instruments.67 While German supervisory rules generally do not provide for specific notification obligations in the case of the use of particular software or algorithms, high frequency trades have to adhere to specific notification requirements.68
+In this respect, one might consider high-frequency trading (a special form of proprietary trading)73 as an exception.
+Per definition, high frequency trading includes the use of algorithms for the sale and purchase of financial instruments.74 While German supervisory rules generally do not provide for specific notification obligations in the case of the use of particular software or algorithms, high frequency trades have to adhere to specific notification requirements.75

 Also successful, but not strictly new, are product comparison websites, which have become very popular with price-conscious consumers.
 The influence of such offerings on the market is governed by the general competition rules.
-These include that price comparison tests must be performed in a competent manner, seek to be objectively accurate and be neutral.69 Finally, the incorporation of so-called fintech banks is noteworthy in connection with new business models.
+These include that price comparison tests must be performed in a competent manner, seek to be objectively accurate and be neutral.76 Also, the incorporation of 'fintech banks' is noteworthy in connection with new business models.
 These fintech banks hold a comprehensive licence to conduct banking business but still perceive themselves to be fintech companies.
 Their business model is based on digitalisation, and they partly offer white-label solutions, namely they may seek to cooperate with other fintech companies that need licensed banks for their business model.
 This illustrates that some fintech banks position themselves as 'platform banks', where cooperation partners may find specific service offerings that they can use to complement their own products or services.